 • ABA experience and training highly preferred

-• Strong communication/interpersonal and leadership skills
+• Strong organizational skills and time management skills

 • Demonstrated ability to work effectively and collaboratively with a culturally diverse population of individuals, co-workers, care providers, family and community members.
 Knowledge of First Aid, CPR, and MAP (Medication Administration)